sheatsley/attacks/README.md

 decrease) in attack loss), then the perturbation is reset to the best seen perturbation and the learning rate is halved.
-Conceptually, `MomentumBestStart` starts with aggressive perturbations (the learning rate is initialized to ε for l2 and l∞ attacks and 1.0 for l0 attacks) and iteratively refines it search when a finer search is warranted.
+Conceptually, `MomentumBestStart` starts with aggressive perturbations (the learning rate is initialized to ε for l2 and l∞ attacks and 1.0 for l0 attacks) and iteratively refines it when a finer search is warranted.

 ### Random Start Strategies